-You didn’t think you’d get away without me talking about Gun Digest’s new app, Find Guns, did you?
+You didn’t think you’d get away without me talking about Gun Digest’s app, Gun Values by Gun Digest, did you?
 Well, you thought wrong, because the app is slick.
 Where else can you find an updated list of gun shows from around the county and a gun values all in one?

 The handiest aspect of the app is the ability to search prices on a particular gun while at a show or store.
 A smartphone is a heck of a lot easier to tote around than the Standard Catalog of Firearms – a couple thousand-page reference.
-If you love to snoop for the best firearms deals, this app is worth its subscription rate — $3.99 monthly, $19.99 annually.
+If you love to snoop for the best firearms deals, this app is worth its subscription rate — starting at $4.99.

 Free Shot Timer